fwhigh/minimal-mistakes/_posts/2017-09-29-ml-scoring-service-on-aws-lambda.markdown

 BASEURL=https://brycp1llxh.execute-api.us-west-2.amazonaws.com/api
 ```

-When you deploy in local mode like this
+When you deploy in local mode you'll specify a port.

 ```bash
 chalice local --port 5005
 ```

-you'll specify a port and then set the URL variable.
-In the terminal window where you'll be issuing requests:
+It this case you'll set the base URL variable differently.

 ```bash
 PORT=5005